gpsilva2003/CRHPC2022/MPI/README.md

 # MPI

 This repository presents the source codes used in the course of Costa Rica High Performance Computing School 2002.
-Additionally we present a support text for the preparation of the MPI execution environment.

-## MPI executing environment setup

-We present here a brief guide on installing and configuring the MPI library, as well as running an MPI program on some Posix operating system distributions.
+Additionally we present a support text for the preparation of the MPI execution environment, as well as running an MPI program on some Posix operating system distributions.

-### Introduction
+## Introduction

 At first, we must consider that there are several implementations available for MPI, some of them free and other commercial.
 The processor and the interconnection network used by the system where the applications will be executed are some of the factors to be considered when choosing the appropriate distribution of MPI.
 Eventually, some distributions support more than one type of processor or network interface, which gives them a greater possibility of adapting to the characteristics of your system.